Check what goes into your bins on your council website

 Items to keep out of your recycling

-While different councils may accept different items in their recycling, there are some materials that should never be placed in your recycling bin no matter where you live in Victoria.
+There are some materials that should never be placed in your recycling bin no matter where you live in Victoria.

 As a guide, the main things to keep out of your recycling bins are: